-- 1. Enable Polycom Paging on the Paging Server by checking the box to Enable Polycom Paging on Multicast on the Device Page. - 2.
+- Enable Polycom Paging on the Paging Server by checking the box to Enable Polycom Paging on Multicast on the Device Page. - 2.
 Specify the Polycom IP address and use the next lower even port number for the desired paging group on the PGROUPS Page. - 3.
-Save and reboot to store changes.
+Click on the Save button to store changes.